Overview

 🌱 The Problem

-Users (players of the Horizon Worlds VR app), don't return to worlds they've visited.
-Many users don't finish experiences before losing interest.
+Users (players of the Horizon Worlds VR app), don't return to the VR experience.
+Many users don't complete the experiences before losing interest.

 📈 Results